IreneKilgannon/PFDA/README.md

 Student ID: G00220627

-This is my repository for the module, Programming for Data Analytics for a [Higher Diploma in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at [Atlantic Technological University](https://www.atu.ie/).
+This is my repository for the semester two module, Programming for Data Analytics for a [Higher Diploma in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at [Atlantic Technological University](https://www.atu.ie/).

 The repository contains three directories: